 You don't have to be a genius to become a millionaire in the stock market.

-You don't have to be a master trader to ensure the investments you make return enough to fully take care of your needs when you retire.
+And you don't have to be a master trader to ensure that the investments you make return enough to take care of you during your retirement.

 All you need is time and a simple plan.

-In fact, your plan can be as simple as buying quality, growing dividend stocks and letting the power of compounding do its work over time.
+In fact, your plan can be as simple as buying high-quality dividend-growing stocks.
+You'd only have to let the power of compound interest do its job over time.

-Now, we realize this may sound way too simplistic.
-But the truth is, long-term investing should be simple because you're using the twin forces of time and compounding.
-And they are far more powerful than any analysis, economic forecast, or trading strategy.
+Now, we realize that this may sound way too simplistic.
+But the truth is, long-term investing should be simple.
+You're using the twin forces of time and compound interest.
+And they're far more powerful than any analysis, economic forecast, and trading strategy.

 You'd think it would be pretty hard to hide a billionaire these days.
-After all, tax returns and SEC filings can be accessed by intrepid reporters.
+After all, tax returns and Securities and Exchange Commission (SEC) filings can be accessed by intrepid reporters.

 Still, a new billionaire crops up from time to time.

 More often than not, new billionaires own businesses that hit it big.
-Of the 19 new American billionaires Forbes identified in 2013, eight of them inherited their fortune.
+Of the 19 new American billionaires that Forbes identified in 2013, eight of them inherited their fortunes.
 Three are in real estate and loan financing.
-The rest own successful business.
+And the rest own successful businesses.

-That's the case with one of the newer American billionaires, Stewart Horejsi (his last name is pronounced "Horish").
+And that's the case with one of the newer American billionaires Stewart Horejsi (pronounced Horish).

-The thing is, Horejsi used a surprisingly simple strategy to make his fortune.
-We use this strategy, and you probably do, too.
-If you don't, you should start immediately.
+The thing is, Horejsi uses a surprisingly simple strategy to make his fortune...

 Investing to Make Your Fortune

-Stewart Horejsi was running the company his grandfather founded.
+Horejsi was running the company that his grandfather founded.

-It was 1980, and Brown Welding Supply was struggling.
-Other companies that sold oxygen and hydrogen tanks to welders were moving into his Kansas turf.
+It was 1980, and Brown Welding Supply had been struggling.
+Other companies that sold oxygen and hydrogen tanks to welders had started to move into his Kansas turf.

-So in a moment of desperation (or genius), Horejsi took $10,000 of company cash and bought 40 shares of Berkshire Hathaway stock.
+So in a moment of desperation — or genius — Horejsi took more than $10,000 of company cash and bought 40 shares of Berkshire Hathaway stock.
 A friend had recently told him about Warren Buffett.
-Shares were trading around $265 at the time.
+Shares were trading for around $265 at the time.

 Two weeks later, Horejsi bought 60 more shares at $295.
 A month after that, he doubled down for 200 shares at $330.

 Horejsi eventually owned 5,800 Berkshire Hathaway shares.
-He sold 1,500 shares in 1998 as they traded as high as $80,000 apiece.
-That was worth a cool $120 million, which he parlayed into a successful money management firm.
+He sold 1,500 shares in 1998 when they'd been trading as high as $80,000 apiece.
+This was worth a cool $120 million.
+And he parlayed that into a successful money management firm.

 He's done pretty well.

 And let's not forget that Berkshire Hathaway has been a phenomenal success story.
-From Stewart Horejsi's first buys at $265, the stock has run to over $257,000 a share.
-That's a 969,189% gain over 37 years.
+Since Horejsi's first buys at $265, the stock has run to over $309,000 a share.
+That's a gain of more than 116,503% over 39 years...